linode/docs/docs/platform/manager/an-overview-of-the-linode-cloud-manager/index.md

 1. When you have finished, click **Submit** to generate a new Personal Access Token.
 Copy the token and save it to a secure location before closing the popup. **You will not be able to view this token through the Cloud Manager after closing the popup.**

+### OAuth Apps

+The Cloud Manager supports the OAuth 2 authorization protocol.
+OAuth 2 allows a user to safely grant a third-party app permission to act on their behalf.
+This means that a user could authorize an app to access data and / or make changes to their Linode account and services that are exposed by the [Linode APIv4](https://developers.linode.com/api/v4/).
+For example, an app could create or destroy Linodes, manage a NodeBalancer, or alter a domain.

+To learn how to get started with OAuth Apps see the [How To Create an OAuth App with the Linode Python API Library](/docs/platform/api/how-to-create-an-oauth-app-with-the-linode-python-api-library/) guide.
+For details on the Linode API v4's OAuth workflow see the [Linode API v4 documentation](https://developers.linode.com/api/v4/#o-auth).

 ### Manage Email Event Notifications

 Email event notifications alert you when new events such as booting, shutting down, or updates to a Linode occur on your account.
 You can enable or disable email event notifications using the Cloud Manager.

-In Classic Manager email events notifications were managed in the **Notifications** tab under **my profile**.
-In Cloud Manager this is done in the **Settings** tab from [**My Profile**](https://cloud.linode.com/profile/display).
+You can manage your event notifications in the **Settings** tab from the [**My Profile**](https://cloud.linode.com/profile/display) section of the Cloud Manager.

 ![Cloud Manager Notification Settings](classic-to-cloud-cloud-manager-email-notifications.png "Cloud Manager Notification Settings")

 ## User Interface Enhancements

 ### Compact Mode and Dark Mode
-Cloud Manager by default uses more whitespace on the screen.
-However, there is a *Compact Mode* which compresses this extra space and allows more information to be displayed on the screen.
+Cloud Manager provides three different UI themes that you can toggle on and off depending on your preference.
+By default, **Normal** mode will be selected.
+You can also choose **Compact Mode** which compresses any extra screen space and allows more information to be displayed on the screen.
 This setting is located at the bottom left hand corner of the screen when the gear icon is clicked.
-This is also where you can toggle on *Dark Mode*.
+This is also where you can toggle on *Dark Mode*, which changes your UI's color scheme. **Light** mode is selected by default.

 ![Compact Mode Enabled](classic-to-cloud-compact-mode.png "Cloud Manager Compact Mode Enabled")